tzok/cli2rest/README.md

-  "stdout": "string", // Standard output from the command "stderr": "string", // Standard error from the command "exit_code": 0, // Exit code from the command "command": "string" // The command that was executed }
+  "stdout": "string", // Standard output from the command "stderr": "string", // Standard error from the command "exit_code": 0, // Exit code from the command "command": "string", // The command that was executed "output_files": [
+    {
+      "relative_path": "string", // Path relative to the working directory "content_base64": "string" // Base64-encoded content of the file }
+  ]
+}
 ```